1971 Söderhamn courthouse murders: Background

-Homeowner Gunnar Bengtsson (1909–1993) had met 67-year-old Cecilia Ekestang on 11 or 12 July 1965, when he was conducting haymaking.
+Homeowner Gunnar Bengtsson (1909–1993) had met Cecilia Ekestang on 11 or 12 July 1965, when he was conducting haymaking.
 She had then told him that she was a speculator on a neighboring farm on the other side of the valley.
 Bengtsson and Ekestang agreed to meet the following day.
 Even then they were talking about marriage.
 Ekestand bought the neighboring farm, but she didn't get an acquisition permit.
 Since Bengtsson and Ekestang were going to get married anyway, Bengtsson stepped in, posed as the buyer and got the title.

 The couple got engaged.
 The banns were issued on 20 November 1965, and the wedding day was decided.
 Disagreement between the two arose.
 They moved apart, and at the same time started arguing about who actually paid for the neighboring farm.
 Bengtsson claimed that it was bought with his money.
 Ekestrand stated that it was her money that was used.
 A few months later, Ekestrand sued her ex-fiancé.

-The Assize Court (härradsrätt) of Söderhamn sentenced Bengtsson to pay the woman SEK 11,600 and return the jewelry, then valued at SEK 4,000.
+The assize court of Söderhamn sentenced Bengtsson to pay the woman SEK 11,600 and return the jewelry, then valued at SEK 4,000.
 The court of appeal reduced the compensation amount to SEK 3,950 and rejected the request for the return of the jewelry.
 The Supreme Court sentenced Bengtsson to pay SEK 8,250 and to return jewelry worth SEK 3,000 to her.
 He was also ordered to pay the woman's court costs of SEK 5,500 in the court of appeal and SEK 6,500 in the supreme court.